-- MVAP 5.6 Fifty percent of the Cajalco Road-Clark Street Northeast Neighborhood shall be developed in accordance with the HHDR land use designation. - MVAP 5.7 Residential uses are encouraged to be located in the northerly portion of this neighborhood, away from direct location along Cajalco Road, wherever feasible.
+- MVAP 5.6 Fifty percent At least 50% of the Cajalco Road-Clark Street Northeast Neighborhood shall be developed in accordance with the HHDR land use designation. - MVAP 5.7 Residential uses are encouraged to be located in the northerly portion of this neighborhood, away from direct location along Cajalco Road, wherever feasible.